 However, selling multichannel doesn’t mean you have to ship from store.
 You can sell through B2B and retail distribution, in which larger retailers purchase your products in bulk and resell them to consumers, taking care of DTC order shipping for you).

-Alternatively, you can partner with a fulfillment company that has access to its own warehousing facilities that you can store inventory in, fulfill orders in, and ship out of.
+Alternatively, you can partner with a fulfilment company that has access to its own warehousing facilities that you can store inventory in, fulfil orders in, and ship out of.

-“While we initially used ShipBob exclusively for our retail fulfillment, we quickly outsourced DTC fulfillment to them as well once we experienced how easy and effective it was.
+“While we initially used ShipBob exclusively for our retail fulfilment, we quickly outsourced DTC fulfilment to them as well once we experienced how easy and effective it was.

-ShipBob’s omnifulfillment solution could handle every sort of order we had, including retail, DTC, and B2B, and had no qualms whatsoever about facilitating our FBA prep orders for Amazon.
+ShipBob’s omnifulfilment solution could handle every sort of order we had, including retail, DTC, and B2B, and had no qualms whatsoever about facilitating our FBA prep orders for Amazon.

-Multichannel fulfillment with ShipBob is affordable, too, as not having to do any shipping ourselves enables us to keep low overhead, and ShipBob’s transparent pricing across channels provides even more cost-savings.”
+Multichannel fulfilment with ShipBob is affordable, too, as not having to do any shipping ourselves enables us to keep low overhead, and ShipBob’s transparent pricing across channels provides even more cost-savings.”

 Nathan Garrison, Co-Founder and CEO of Sharkbanz

-How a 3PL like ShipBob can handle your fulfillment
+How a 3PL like ShipBob can handle your fulfilment

 By outsourcing to a logistics platform like ShipBob, you get the benefits of shipping from store without the costs, headache, and complexity.

-ShipBob has its own network of dozens of fulfillment centers.
-Our customers get access to space in these facilities, and can use these locations for storage and fulfillment rather than their own storefronts.
+ShipBob has its own network of dozens of fulfilment centres.
+Our customers get access to space in these facilities, and can use these locations for storage and fulfilment rather than their own storefronts.

 ShipBob also helps you distribute your inventory strategically near order destination hubs, enabling you to offer low-cost two day delivery (via ground shipping) to the continental US and achieve the same cost-savings as you would with ship from store.